-There is an ammunition shortage these days, and if you can find ammunition for sale, the prices are extremely high.
-If you have never reloaded your own ammunition, you are missing out on all the fun as well as being able to afford to shoot your guns these days!
+There is an ammunition shortage these days, and the prices are extremely high if you can find ammunition for sale.
+If you have never reloaded your own ammunition, you are missing out on all the fun and being able to afford to shoot your guns these days!

-Here in California, if you want to buy factory ammunition at a gun shop, you first must pass a background check.
-You also have limitations on how much ammunition you can purchase on a monthly basis.
+In California, if you want to buy factory ammunition at a gun shop, you must pass a background check first.
+You also have limitations on how much ammunition you can purchase every month.

-It’s really dumbfounding the hoops one has to go through in order to get firearms and ammunition in places with stricter gun laws like California where we are still Americans with Constitutional rights.
+It’s really dumbfounding the hoops one has to go through to get firearms and ammunition in places with stricter gun laws like California where we are still Americans with Constitutional rights.

-If you want to buy a gun you have to leave a thumb print, show a birth certificate and/or passport, and pass a background check.
+If you want to buy a gun, you must leave a thumbprint, show a birth certificate and/or passport, and pass a background check.

 In my competition days I had sponsors.
 I would pick up 50,000 rounds of 158gr .38 special lead ball ammunition.
 My pickup truck looked like a scene from the “Grapes of Wrath” with the back half drooped down like a low-rider.